Engo55/SoftUni-Courses/README.md

 # SoftUni-Courses

-My programms made by the time I was in SoftUni
+This repo is holding: my programms made by the time I was in SoftUni.